aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 ## Granular (patched) RxJS imports

 > With the recent release of RxJS v.6 quite a lot has changed.
 There are new ways to import dependencies and ways to keep compatibility with previous API versions.
 Take a look at the [following upgrade instructions](https://github.com/ReactiveX/rxjs/blob/master/MIGRATION.md) for further details.
 In case you're using a classic Require.js based Aurelia CLI project setup, make sure to [configure rxjs-compat](https://www.npmjs.com/package/rxjs-compat) in aurelia.json as a dependency and use it as the main include file.
+If you do on the other already use the newest APIs you'll have to adjust your `aurelia.json` or do a fresh new `au import aurelia-store` to get the rxjs dependencies properly auto-setup.

 **This section is only valid for RxJS versions <= 5.x.x**